Residues of manifolds: Residues and relative residues of compact bodies

-If $\dom$ is convex, $C_k(\dom)$ are equal to the {\em intrinsic volumes} $V_k(\dom)$ which appear in the {\em Steiner formula} in convex geometry\footnote{The $V_k(\dom)$ can also be interpreted as ``{\sl Quermassintegral''}, the integral of the $(n-k)$ dimensional volumes of the image of projection to $(n-k)$ dimensional hyperplanes, where the integration is done on the Grassmannian;
+If $\dom$ is convex, $C_k(\dom)$ are equal to the {\em intrinsic volumes} $V_k(\dom)$ which are defined by the {\em Steiner formula} in convex geometry\footnote{The $V_k(\dom)$ can also be interpreted as ``{\sl Quermassintegral''}, the integral of the $(n-k)$ dimensional volumes of the image of projection to $(n-k)$ dimensional hyperplanes, where the integration is done on the Grassmannian;

 cf. \cite{SW}, page 201.
-We do not use the above interpretation in this article. }.
+We do not use the above interpretation in this article. };

 We remark that we do not need smoothness in the Steiner formula.
-Intrinsic volumes have a remarkable property, that is, they satisfy the inclusion-exclusion axiom:

-as far as $K,L$ and $K\cup L$ are convex.
-This can be considered as a starting point of the valuation theory in integral geometry (cf. \cite{AF}).
-Note that

-Lipschitz-Killing curvatures (intrinsic volumes) have basic importance in differential geometry and convex (integral) geometry.
-The reader is referred to, for example, \cite{Sch,M,RZ}.
+See Subsection \ref{subsubsection_Lipschitz-Killing_curv_intrinsic_volum} for the properties of intrinsic volumes.
+The reader is referred to, for example, \cite{Sch,M,RZ} for the roles of Lipschitz-Killing curvatures (intrinsic volumes) in differential geometry or convex geometry.

 \begin{theorem} The meromorphic relative energy function is half the derivative of the meromorphic energy function of the $\e$-parallel body by $\e$ at $\e=0$;